 5 Anti-Inflammatory Spices This Functional Food Expert Recommends For Cooking

 When it comes to anti-inflammatory spices, the one that gets all the hype is turmeric—which is fair!
-"Turmeric's active compound, curcumin, has been extensively studied for its disease-fighting potential and preventive health benefits," explains Jessica Cording, M.S., R.D., CDN.
+"Turmeric's active compound, curcumin1, has been extensively studied for its disease-fighting potential and preventive health benefits2," explains Jessica Cording, M.S., R.D., CDN.

 So when we saw that spice and functional food expert Kanchan Koya, Ph.D., shared a list of her favorite anti-inflammatory spices on Instagram, we started taking notes.
 After all, we're all about stocking our cabinet with a handful of spices that pack, as Koya writes, "inflammation-fighting powers."